 Written contract with a health guarantee.
 Reputable breeders provide contracts covering genetic health issues, typically a two-year guarantee on hips and elbows, sometimes lifetime.
 The contract should include a return clause: if you ever cannot keep the dog, the breeder takes it back.

 They screen you.
 Good breeders ask questions about your home, your schedule, your experience with the breed, your fencing situation.
 If a breeder will sell to anyone with a credit card, that is a warning sign.
+For a deeper look at what to watch for, see our guide to red flags when buying a Shepherd puppy.

 Early socialization program.
 Look for breeders who follow structured protocols like Puppy Culture or Early Neurological Stimulation.
 Puppies raised with intentional exposure to different surfaces, sounds, and handling during the first eight weeks have measurably better temperaments.